Why Cosmetic Surgery?

 All surgeons have differing levels of training, experience and expertise.

 Plastic surgeons practice cosmetic plastic and reconstructive surgery.
 A doctor must train through the Royal Australasian College of Surgeons (RACS) to qualify as a plastic surgeon.
 This involves a minimum 10 years of extensive training and exams after graduation from medical school.
 Most surgeons are also members of the Australian Society of Plastic Surgeons (ASPS), a group whose members are ALL trained through RACS.
-In Australia, just about anyone with a basic medical degree (MBBS) is allowed to perform cosmetic surgery as there there is currently no legislation in place which stops any doctor, even your local GP, without having undergone formal surgical training calling themselves a ‘surgeon’.
+In Australia, just about anyone with a basic medical degree (MBBS) can potentially do cosmetic surgery procedures as there there is currently no legislation in place which stops any doctor, even your local GP, without having undergone formal surgical training calling themselves a ‘surgeon’.

 Your only safeguard is to look for the letters FRACS under a doctor’s name and check that they are affiliated with the Australian Society of Plastic Surgeons (ASPS), as only fully qualified plastic surgeons have these titles and memberships.
 To find if your doctor is a real surgeon, go to www.surgeons.org/find-a-surgeon/.
 Alternatively go to the Australian Society of Plastic Surgeons website on www.plasticsurgery.org.au/